-Hearing in public spaces can be challenging due to background noise; including traffic, music, or the mingling of several competing conversations and voices.
-Background noise makes it difficult to understand someone because the noise is louder than the voices you want to hear, or it distracts your attention from what people are saying.
+Hearing in public spaces can be challenging due to background noise, including traffic, music, or the mingling of several competing conversations and voices.
+Background noise makes it difficult to understand someone because it is louder than the voices you want to hear or distracts your attention from what people are saying.
 Filtering out the background noise in public spaces is difficult because it requires precise hearing from both ears.

-As we age, tiny hair cells in our inner ears that translate sound vibration to our brain begin to gradually lose effectiveness or die altogether.
+As we age, tiny hair cells in our inner ears that translate sound vibration to our brain begin to lose effectiveness or die altogether gradually.
 It then becomes more difficult to hear speech or recognize sounds as clearly.
 While we can’t repair these cells, we can limit exposure to loud noises to limit further hearing loss.
-If hearing loss is already impacting your life, talk with your doctor about a hearing aid that can manage the background noise and enhance speech or amplify sounds from the directions you need to hear.
-If your hearing loss becomes severe enough that a traditional hearing aid won’t work, a cochlear implant may be recommended.
-This device bypasses these damaged cells and stimulate the auditory nerve directly.
+If hearing loss already impacts your life, talk with your doctor about a hearing aid that can manage the background noise and enhance speech or amplify sounds from the directions you need to hear.
+A cochlear implant may be recommended if your hearing loss becomes severe enough that a traditional hearing aid won’t work.
+This device bypasses these damaged cells and stimulates the auditory nerve directly.